syncfusion-content/asp.netmvc-docs/aspnetmvc/Diagram/Label.md

 ### Offset

-The `offset` property of label is used to align the labels based on fractions.
+The `Offset` property of label is used to align the labels based on fractions.
 0 represents top/left corner, 1 represents bottom/right corner, and 0.5 represents half of width/height.

 The following image shows the relationship between the label position (black colored circle) and offset (fraction values).